 \textbf{Family Saga Novels}: Family saga novels typically tell the stories of several generations of family members dealing with family affairs, family curses, and family adventures.
 These stories usually follow a timeline and deal with conflicts in the present.

 \textbf{Women's Novels}: Women's fiction plotlines revolve around the challenges and crises that women face in real life, including interpersonal relationships, work, family, politics, and religion.

 \textbf{Magical Realism Novels}: Magical realism stories take place in the real world but have characters who take magical elements for granted.
-These magical elements do not exist in real life, but they are perfectly normal in the realm of magical realism.
+These mystical elements do not exist in real life, but they are perfectly normal in magical realism.